saurya/flexible-jekyll/_posts/2020-06-06-learning-programming.markdown

 )
 ```

-Once people realized that the syntax of DL/I and the precursors to SQL were just obscuring a larger problem, they began to study it.
-The underlying relationship between data in the real world is actually hard to understand and reason about.
+The syntax of DL/I and the precursors to SQL were just obscuring a larger problem.
+SQL cleaned up the syntax and revealed it: the underlying relationship between data in the real world is actually hard to understand and reason about.
 How should a furniture store organize all of its data on sofas - per branch or globally?
 What if you want to know how many black sofas were sold on the full moon of every month?
 Could you do that easily?
-Once we take that data and transform it into self-contained tables (say per-branch or per-month), breaking those containers to merge is actually quite hard.
-While there are still a lot of advances that can be made in making programming languages appear more friendly, there will come a time when the underlying physics of data movement in the machine has to be understood.
+Once we take that data and transform it into self-contained tables (say per-branch or per-month), breaking those containers to merge is actually quite hard. _No matter which abstraction you pick, you will have problems._ While there are still a lot of advances that can be made in making programming languages friendlier, there will come a time when the underlying physics of data movement in the machine has to be understood.

 Let's say you want to pull off the Indiana Jones replace-the-idol-on-weight-sensitive [platform move](https://youtu.be/mC1ikwQ5Zgc) in real life - how many steps does it take?
-Just two, done really fast, right - bag on platform, idol in hand.
+Just two, done really fast - bag on platform, idol in hand.
 Well, let's see what this looks like in code:

 ```JavaScript
 hands = 'bag'